 A half-hour passed and the bells connected to the double doors sounded overly loud in the bludgeoning silence, startling Roland, who looked up from his sketchpad.
 Jack, another senior citizen although younger than Roland by eight years, entered the diner.
 He waved to Jack, who sauntered over to Roland’s booth by the window.
 Jack exchanged pleasantries with Mona on the way and ordered coffee – cream, no sugar.

 Roland gave Jack a strange glare as he sat down.
 An odd and somewhat nervous look creased Roland’s face, as he studied Jack, adding more lines to the many already present.
 There was something strange about Jack that caused Roland to feel disturbed and anxious, but he said nothing.

 A stout man with a gray pompadour and sideburns, Jack had some trouble squeezing into the booth in the seat opposite Roland.
 His beer and burger belly pressed against the edge of the table, Jack scooted into place with a grunt, the effort reflected in his expression.

 “Whaddya say, Roland?
 You look a little pale tonight,” Jack greeted as he struggled to get comfortable.
 Mona came by and set Jack’s coffee on the table.
 “Thanks, dear,” he said in a gravelly tone from years of smoking.

 “Anything else, Jack?”

-“Yeah, I’d like a patty-melt and fries.”
+“Yeah, how about a patty-melt and chili cheese fries?”

 Jack turned back to Roland.
-“You okay Roland?
+“You okay, Roland?
 You’re looking at me like you’ve never seen me before.
 What gives?”